Neuroscience Program

 OUR FACULTY

 The Program in Neuroscience is interdepartmental, administered under the umbrella of the Department of Neurobiology.
-Participating faculty have primary appointments in several departments, with the largest concentration of faculty coming from the Departments of Neurobiology, Neurology, Psychiatry, MaPS, Medicine, and Molecular Medicine.
+Participating faculty have primary appointments in several departments, with the largest concentration of faculty coming from the Departments of Neurobiology, Neurology, Psychiatry, Microbiology, Medicine, and Molecular Medicine.

 -